pacs-course/pacs-examples/Examples/src/OptimizationAndProfiling/README.md

 * `make leak`.
 An example of use of valgrind to find a memory leak.
 You should have valgrind installed

 * `make profile`.
 An example of use of `gprof` profiler.
-The --annotated-source option is not working with the current version of `g++` on my computer.
-Try it on yours.
+The --annotated-source option is  working only if -g is activated.
+But better use gcov to have the info provided by --annotated-source, so I am not using it.

 * `make massif`.
 An example of use of `massif` tool of `valgrind`  to analyze memory usage.